exvertus/thomasflanigan/content/tech/blog/pelican-migration.md

 I recently came across a nice theme I liked in Hugo called [Dimension](https://github.com/your-identity/hugo-theme-dimension), based on the responsive [html5up theme](https://html5up.net/dimension) of the same name.
-The thing I liked most about the theme is how, at least at first glance, I could fix a big problem I had with my old site.
+The thing I liked most about the theme is how I could fix a big problem I had with my old site...
-The old layout placed far too much emphasis on my tech skills, while barely mentioning my passion for art and music.
+The old layout placed far too much emphasis on my tech skills, while barely mentioning my passion for [art](/art/index.html) and [music](/music/index.html).
-I love the tech skills I have aquired over the years, and while I coding/configuring (well it's all configuration-as-code these days, so I guess I can just say 'coding' now) can be a creative outlet and mode of expression in some ways, I often feel more integrated and free when I am spending time at the piano or with a pen and paper, where coding can often feel like a means to more external, practical ends.
+I love the tech skills I have aquired over the years, and while coding can be a creative outlet and mode of expression in some ways, I often feel more integrated and free when I am spending time at the piano or drawing.

-So I really liked the idea of what you see on my homepage now, but I quickly ran into problems trying to apply it to my site with hugo.
+So I really liked the idea of what you see on my [homepage](/index.html) now, but I quickly ran into problems trying to apply it to my site with hugo.
 I recently spent a few weeks working on my web-chops, so I had some fresh html/CSS/JS skills I was eager to apply.
 And as it often ironically goes, [Hugo](https://gohugo.io/),